 - Use a steel hammer to strike Japanese chisels instead of a mallet made of wood, rawhide, rubber, plastic or brass;

-- Use a hammer with a flat, polished face to strike your C&S Tool’s chisels for greater efficiency and to increased lifespan;
+- Use a hammer with a flat, polished face to strike your C&S Tool’s chisels for greater work efficiency increased tool longevity;

 - Through experimentation, determine and use the hammer weight(s) that best compliments the chisel’s weight and width, the hardness of the wood, and the natural frequency of your hand and arm;

 - Make a handle for your hammer that follows sound ergonomic principles (versus marketing hype), fits your body, and helps you work with greater speed and precision.
 This series of posts about designing and making a handle should help;

 - Less swingin more cuttin;

 - Cut the wood with a sharp blade instead of beating it to slivers and prying them out with a sharpened screwdriver;

 - Control your chisel’s depth of cut to prevent the cutting edge from binding in the wood, slowing the work down, and dulling the chisel;